nesi/support-docs/docs/General/NeSI_Policies/NeSI_Application_Support_Model.md

 Includes applications (meaning tools, libraries and science applications) which:

-a.
-Have a small but important user base, meaning they are used by
-    several users and 1 or several projects.
+1. Have a small but important user base, meaning they are used by several users and 1 or several projects.
-b.
-Are centrally installed, standard regression tests are applied (if
-    provided/available) and will be upgraded upon user request and as time permits.
+2. Are centrally installed, standard regression tests are applied (if provided/available) and will be upgraded upon user request and as time permits.
-c.
-NeSI Applications and/or Computational Science Team staff have no
-    "in depth" knowledge of the application.
+3. NeSI Applications and/or Computational Science Team staff have no “in depth” knowledge of the application.
-d.
-The support documentation provides basic information on how to use
+4. The support documentation provides basic information on how to use the software.
-    the software.

 ## Tier 3